andreacorrado29/covid19_quickviz/README.md

 This project has been built for personal usage to provide robustness against the click-bait news we read every single day.

 Within this project we automate the covid-19 data download by a script.
 Moreover, we produce a quick visualisation of the annual trend by superimposing a non parametric fit according to a span which regulates how local the estimation is.
-All the results are saved into the `figures` folder.
+All the results are saved into the `figures` folder with the format `<ISO_CODE>_<VARIABLE>_<DATE>.jpeg`

 ## Analysis settings
 The file `settings.R` contains the parameters you may with to change.
 In particular: